mksipe/Shell-Script-Lib/README.md

 ## Outside Resources

 System-Services Uses outside resources to help improve its quality.
-It uses the LinuxAV-Light repository to help configure antivirus programs on the system as well as teh Linux-tor-incog repository to help make your system use more secure ways to browse the internet and to remain anonymous.
+It uses the LinuxAV-Light repository to help configure antivirus programs on the system as well as the Linux-tor-incog repository to help make your system use more secure ways to browse the internet and to remain anonymous.

 ## Add-Ons

-The Add ons are mandatory and cant be uninstalled.
-Though if you don't want them on your system, you can download the script without the add ons with the branch that doesnt include add-ons (alone).
+The Add-ons are mandatory and cant is uninstalled.
+Though if you don't want them on your system, you can download the script without the add-ons with the branch that doesn't include add-ons (alone).